Object-oriented ontology: Alien phenomenology (Bogost)

 Ian Bogost, a video game researcher at the Georgia Institute of Technology and founding partner of Persuasive Games, has articulated an "applied" object-oriented ontology, concerned more with the being of specific objects than the exploration of foundational principles.
 Bogost calls his approach alien phenomenology, with the term "alien" designating the manner in which withdrawal accounts for the inviolability of objectal experience.
 From this perspective, an object may not recognize the experience of other objects because objects relate to one another using metaphors of selfhood.

 Alien phenomenology is grounded in three "modes" of practice.
 First, ontography entails the production of works that reveal the existence and relation of objects.
 Second, metaphorism denotes the production of works that speculate about the "inner lives" of objects, including how objects translate the experience of other objects into their own terms.
 Third, carpentry indicates the creation of artifacts that illustrate the perspective of objects, or how objects construct their own worlds.
 Bogost sometimes refers to his version of object-oriented thought as a tiny ontology to emphasize his rejection of rigid ontological categorization of forms of being, including distinctions between "real" and "fictional" objects.
+Bogost's object-oriented phenomenology has helped shape the budding field of "platform studies", which seeks to "investigate the relationships between the hardware and software design of computing systems and the creative works produced on those systems".